 Table of Contents

-What Types of Working Visas Are Available in the Dominican Republic?
+Types of Work Visas in the Dominican Republic

 Foreign nationals will need to secure a specific visa to move to the Dominican Republic for employment purposes.
 Employees have two categories of work visas to choose from depending on the nature of their job and the length of time they plan to stay in the Dominican Republic: